d-alshehri/holbertonschool-shell/basics/README.md

-ls -l -a -n: display the current directory contents in a long format that also shows user and group IDs numerically, including hidden files mkdir /tmp/my_first_directory: creates a directory named my_first_directory in the /tmp/ directory mv /tmp/betty /tmp/my_first_directory: move the betty file into the myfirstdirectory
+ls -l -a -n: display the current directory contents in a long format that also shows user and group IDs numerically, including hidden files mkdir /tmp/my_first_directory: creates a directory named my_first_directory in the /tmp/ directory mv /tmp/betty /tmp/my_first_directory: move the betty file into the myfirstdirectory rm /tmp/my_first_directory/betty: delete the file betty cd -: changes the working directory to the previous one